Weekend in Marrakesh

 Let’s get this out of the way.
 Marrakesh is crazy.
 Haggling with taxi drivers is NOT FUN.
 The main square — Jemma-el-Fnna — is NOT my kind of place.
 Monkeys, snakes.
 (Least favorite animals.)
 Thousands of people.
-There’s just a lot of chaos that comes with a trip to Marrakesh.
+There’s just a lot of chaos that comes with a weekend in Marrakesh.

 But then — Marrakesh and Morocco in general is astoundingly beautiful.
 What is the Pantone color of the country, the rosy pinkish orange that everything is painted in?
 (I tried to Google this but was unsuccessful.)
 The color is stunning all day long but especially in the evening light when everything becomes just a little more rose-goldy.
 Plus, the tile work!
 The light fixtures!
 The door hardware!
 (This country really likes an externally mounted door bolt.)
 The fabrics!
 All so so beautiful.
 I wanted to buy it all.

 And I haven’t even gotten to the food yet.
 The food is fresh and flavorful and served in extremely large portions.
 I’d like a platter of mixed Moroccan salads served before every meal, please.
-You will not go hungry in Marrakesh, that much is certain.
+You will not go hungry during a weekend in Marrakesh, that much is certain.

 Here are a few places I’d recommend should you find yourself in Marrakesh…